"This is London! The BBC, broadcasting to Denmark!"

 Although some 6,000 Danes are estimated to have joined the corps of Danish Nazis known as Free Corps Denmark during the war, the Danish resistance movement is estimated to have included well over 20,000 Danes who worked to actively undermine the German occupation.

 Some 3,000 Danes died as a direct result, with another estimated 4,000 Danish volunteers killed while fighting alongside the Germans and 1,072 sailors gave their lives for the Allies.

 Danish fishermen also put themselves at great risk by ferrying Denmark's Jews to safety in Sweden.

-Although the May 5th, 1945 liberation brought joy across Denmark, the day was also marked with Danish citizens publicly humiliating woman who had known relationships with German soldiers.
+Although the May 5th, 1945 liberation brought joy across Denmark, the day was also marked with Danish citizens publicly humiliating women who had known relationships with German soldiers.

-The first Allied forces arrived in Denmark on mid afternoon on May 5th, greeted by throngs of people celebrating in Copenhagen.
+The first Allied forces arrived in Denmark on the afternoon of May 5th, greeted by throngs of people celebrating in Copenhagen.
 When Field Marshal Bernard Montgomery came to the capital a week later, Danes honoured him with a victory parade throughout the city.

 Field Marshal Bernard Montgomery was given a hero's welcome as he drove through Copenhagen a week after the liberation.
 Photo: Public domain

 While Danes were celebrating in the days following liberation, those living on the island of Bornholm were being bombarded by Soviet forces.
 According to historian Børge Kure, news of the destruction of hundreds of homes in Rønne and Nexø was not allowed to reach the rest of Denmark lest it ruin the liberation celebrations.